mdsufz/MuDoGeR/README.md

 ```

+**3.1 - Update databases**

+We plan to update the automatic database installation script at least once a year.
+The user can check the version of the database update script by using the ```--version``` flag.
+Finally, in case the user would like manually update the databases, one should find the location of the databases used by MuDoGeR by running ```cat $CONDA_PREFIX/envs/mudoger_env/bin/database.sh```.

+The user can then follow the instructions from the tool developer to update the desired database.
+The only requirement is that the root folder for the database uses the name of the tool as follows: ```buscodbs/  checkm/  checkv/  eukccdb/  gtdbtk/  vibrant/  wish/```.

 **4 - Additional module 4 (eukaryotes) installation instructions**

 Some tools used in module 4 (GENEMARK and MAKER2) require the user to provide information to the developers.
 Consequently, we could not implement an automatic installation and setup script.
 However, we created a tutorial to finish the module 4 setup.